 While bad credit has multiple limitations, it isn't the end of the world.
-You can still access bad credit loans in Canada and gradually rebuild your credit score for better loan offers.
+You can still apply for poor credit loans and gradually rebuild your credit score for better loan offers.
 Here are seven ways to overcome bad credit and get your next loan.

 - Look to friends and family

 - Try a credit union or online loan option

 - Find a co-signer

 - Look at peer to peer loan options

 - Review your credit report for any inaccuracies

 When push comes to shove, you may have to ask your friends and family if they have some extra cash to spare.
 Although your friends may not care about your bad credit score or bother about credit checks, borrowing money from them should be the last resort, and you should do all you can to keep to your end of the agreement.

 Just like borrowing from other financial service providers, you need to agree on the repayment terms and conditions when asking for a loan from your friend.
 Signing a loan agreement at the beginning is the best way to prevent things from going south along the way.

 It will help if you also had a backup repayment plan if things don't go as expected.
 If the project you planned to fund the repayment with falls through, you need a plan B or plan C to save the day.
 For instance, you can offer to pay late fees anytime you make a late payment.